Design work ready for public review on $1 billion Oshawa to Scarborough rapid bus line

 With this option, three segments would be built after 2033, including Kingston Road, between Notion Road and Rotherglen Road (one km) in Ajax and Dundas Street, between McQuay Boulevard/Jeffrey Street and Anderson Street/Hopkins Street (3.7 km) in Whitby.

-Option 3 prioritizes High-traffic Segments Option 3 and the delivery of infrastructure, land use development and transit passenger demand while minimizing the initial capital investment by deferring areas that have lower traffic volumes.
-This Option has 56 stops in each direction, seven more than Option 1, and would defer three segments, including two in Oshawa: King Street, between Gibbons Street and Simcoe Street (1.3 km) and Bond Street, between Stevenson Road and Simcoe Street (1.8 km).
+Option 3 prioritizes high-traffic segments and the delivery of infrastructure, land use development and transit passenger demand while minimizing the initial capital investment by deferring areas that have lower traffic volumes.
+This option has 56 stops in each direction, seven more than Option 1, and would defer three segments, including two in Oshawa: King Street, between Gibbons Street and Simcoe Street (1.3 km) and Bond Street, between Stevenson Road and Simcoe Street (1.8 km).

 Net new daily riders are estimated at between 5,300 and 6,000, depending on the option chosen.

-Metrolinx now moves on to look at a dozen or so next steps while the public gets a chance to look at the options.
-Some of those next steps conclude:
+Metrolinx now moves on to look at a dozen or so next steps (while the public gets a chance to look at the options(, including:

 Service Integration: Metrolinx and MTO are actively collaborating with the TTC, MiWay, Brampton Transit, YRT, and DRT to explore options that would support cross-boundary pilots that would allow these operators to serve TTC customers within Toronto.